CompEpigen/figeno/docs/content/describe_figure.rst

 * ``scale``: how the maximum value for the y-axis is chosen

   * ``auto`` (default): will select as maximum the maximum across all regions.

+  * ``group auto`` (default): will select as maximum the maximum across all regions, for all tracks in the same group (defined by the group parameter, see below).

   * ``auto per region``: will select as maximum the maximum of each region (so a different scale is used for each region)

+  * ``group auto per region``: will select as maximum the maximum of each region (so a different scale is used for each region), for all tracks in the same group (defined by the group parameter, see below).

   * ``custom``: manually specify the maximum value.
 Can either specify a single value, which will then be used for all regions, or a comma-separated list of values (one per region)

 * ``scale_max``: in case "scale" is "custom", indicate the maximum value for the y-axis.

+* ``group``: if "scale" is "group auto" or "group auto per region", all tracks with the same value for this parameter will be scaled together.

 * ``scale_pos``: where the scale (min and max value of the y-axis) will be displayed